-If you're looking for a vacation that includes the best of what nature has to offer, relaxation time and plenty of activity, you may want to take an Indiana Dunes Camping trip.
-There are two main places to go when you want to camp out at the Indiana Dunes: the Indiana Dunes State Park and the Indiana Dunes National Lakeshore.
+If you're looking for a midwestern summer vacation destination that includes the best of what nature has to offer, relaxation time, and plenty of activity, you may want to take an Indiana Dunes camping trip.
+This gem has several places to set up camp and lots to see and explore.

-This particular park, located in northwest Indiana, features a national lakeshore that is close to 25 miles long.
-Bordering Lake Michigan, the park's size is impressive with 15,067 acres.
-The closest city is Michigan City, Indiana.
+This particular park, located in northwest Indiana, features a national lakeshore close to 25 miles long.
+Bordering Lake Michigan, the park's size is impressive, with 15,067 acres.

 The campground is open from April 1 to October 31 annually.
-With 78 campsites, the park features showers and restroom facilities, with accessibility to campers with mobility restrictions.
-One thing to note is there are no electric hookups.
+The campground has two camping loops, consisting of a total of 66 campsites total.
+Each loop in the park features showers and restroom facilities, with accessibility to campers with mobility restrictions.
+One thing to note is there are no electric hookups at this campground.

-Situated within a quarter mile of a gas station and convenience store and the South Shore Railroad station, the campground is within close proximity to supplies and transportation.
-In case you've forgotten anything off of your camping list, supplies are closeby.
+Situated within a quarter-mile of a gas station and convenience store and the South Shore Railroad station, the campground is close to any necessary supplies campers might need and transportation.
+In case you've forgotten anything off of your camping list, supplies are close by.

-Sites are not reserved, but are filled on a first come, first served capacity.
-Pets are allowed, but only when attended, caged or on a leash.
+Sites can be reserved up to six months in advance and cost $25 per night.
+Stays are limited to 14 days in 30 days.
+Pets are allowed, but only when attended to, caged, or on a leash.
 Firewood from ash trees within the park is strictly prohibited.
-However, firewood is offered for a fee and fires are allowed at the campsite.
-Alcohol is prohibited on premises.
+However, firewood is offered for a fee, and fires are allowed at the campsite.
+Alcohol is prohibited on the premises.

 Things to Do